bengscott2/process-review-steps/README.md

 # Process Workshop Steps

 ** Anything with two asterisks was a note from Alice.
-You can find a picture of the drawing that Alice did of the process on a white board in this repo.
+Alice drew out this process on a whiteboard and you can see that [here](https://github.com/bengscott2/process-review-steps/blob/master/Alice's%20Whiteboard%20Drawing.jpg)

 ** Make sure to keep talking through your process workshop/ review.
 It will help the reviewer understand what you’re doing